Greg Miller (Australian footballer): Playing career

 A defender, Miller was cleared to South Melbourne during the 1972 VFL season, from Richmond, where he played in the thirds.
 He came from East Burwood originally.
 After appearing in the final four rounds in 1972, Miller retained his spot in the team at the start of the 1973 season, but didn't play after round five due to a knee injury.
 He played 17 games in 1974, as a full-back, then made 20 appearances in 1975.
 More knee problems brought an early end to his 1976 season, in which he played six games.

 From 1977 to 1979, Miller played for Sandringham in the Victorian Football Association.

 Football administration

 In 1980, Miller was made South Melbourne's recruiting officer.

 He was CEO of North Melbourne from 1985 to 1989, then again from 1995 to 2001.

-In 1987 he secured the signature of Wayne Carey, who he had first spotted at a primary school football carnival, representing New South Wales.
-Carey was tied to the Sydney Swans as Wagga Wagga was in their residential zone, but convinced the club's general manager Ron Thomas to release him to North Melbourne.
+In 1987, he secured the signature of Wayne Carey, who he had first spotted at a primary school football carnival, representing New South Wales.
+Carey was tied to the Sydney Swans, as Wagga Wagga was in their residential zone, but he convinced the club's general manager Ron Thomas to release him to North Melbourne.

-In 2002 he joined Richmond as Football Manager and remained in that role until he resigned during the 2008 AFL season.
+In 2002, he joined Richmond as Football Manager and remained in that role until he resigned during the 2008 AFL season.